thesquelched/suggestive/README.md

 - `playlist` - toggle playlist buffer
 - `library` - toggle library buffer
 - `orientation` - (Alias: `or`) toggle between vertical and horizontal orientations
+- `score <show=bool>` - Toggle or set whether or not to show the ordering score in the library

 Library